Small gaps between the set of products of at most two primes: The computation of

 where $a_{k}$ is some positive integer depending only on $k$, and $A$ is an arbitrary positive number, and $B=A-a_{k}-1$.
+Here, we evaluated the first $q^{'}$-sum by a standard method.
 Hence we may regard $B$ as an arbitrary positive number, once $k$ is fixed.
-Combining (\ref{16}), (\ref{17}), we have In the above computation, we used the fact that
+Combining (\ref{16}), (\ref{17}), we have